I don’t recall if I was more curious than shocked the first time I heard about tiny bugs living on our eyelashes.

 - Yeast strains of probiotics are not affected by antibiotic therapy as opposed to other bacterial strains.

-- The most scientifically proven probiotic strain used in horses, Saccharomyces boulardii, is a yeast strain and harvested from the skin of fruit.
+- The most scientifically proven probiotic for horses, Saccharomyces boulardii, is a yeast strain harvested from the skin of fruit.

 - The microbiome is referred to as the “second” brain.